 Best Budget : Boence Slow Dispensing Treater Mat

-Relatively small size compared to other lick mats
+Small size compared to other lick mats

 As any dog lover knows, picky dogs can be tough to shop for because you never know quite what they will like or dislike.
-Certain treats may not tickle their tastebuds or a new squeaky toy may not squeak just right, meaning your new purchase gets left and abandoned on the floor.
+Certain treats may not tickle their tastebuds or a new squeaky toy may not squeak just right, meaning your new purchase gets abandoned on the floor.

 This type of lick pad also has the added bonus of 37 little suction cups on the back to help it stick easily to most smooth surfaces.
 Glass, windows, and tile are the most recommended places to guarantee a good stick, but it also has a hanging hole at the top so you can hang it on a hook.
 This works great if you are using those quick sticky hooks too!

 Best Durability: LickiMat Tuff

 Easy to clean and dishwasher safe

 Maybe you’ve tried other lick mats that didn’t quite hold up when your dog was really in the mood for food.
 Or perhaps you left an old mat uncleaned on the floor and found it ripped to shreds the next morning.
 Well, this might be the best mat for you and your more powerful pup.